-- 14. Government should be proactive in its initiatives to facilitate the manufacture and sale of local crafts from local people directly to tourists at Angkor.
-The APSARA National Authority and other government and private agencies should actively support this process, through Angkor Handicraft Association certification and through ongoing training of local craftspeople. - 15.
+- 14. Government should be proactive in its initiatives to facilitate manufacture and sale of local crafts from local people directly to tourists at Angkor.
+The APSARA National Authority, the Ministry of Tourism, the Department of Handicraft within the Ministry of Industry, Mines and Energy and other government agencies should actively support this process, through Angkor Handicraft Association certification and through ongoing training of local craftspeople. - 15.
 The APSARA National Authority should establish a dedicated 'local crafts market' at a central location within the Angkor Park which has exclusive selling access for local people and guaranteed authenticity of local products for tourists.
 Consideration should be given to offering a 'fixed price' for all items sold at this market.